 An asylum seeker whose claim has been rejected may submit a subsequent application to the International Protection Agency.
 A person may apply for a subsequent application if he or she can provide elements or findings that were not presented before – subject to strict interpretation – at first instance.
-This evidence would have to be proof of which the applicant was either not aware of or which could not have been submitted earlier.
+This evidence would have to be evidence of which the applicant was either not aware of or which could not have been submitted earlier.
 Such new elements need to be presented within 15 days of receiving the information.

 The IPA will first assess the admissibility of the subsequent application and if the application is deemed admissible, the applicant may be called for an interview, at the discretion of the Agency.
 Once the application is evaluated, a decision on the case is communicated to the appellant in writing.
 Since there is no free legal aid at this stage of the proceedings, asylum seekers are almost entirely dependent on NGOs.